-Project Management is a demanding but highly rewarding and varied career area, where you will initiate, plan, lead and deliver projects that could contribute to the success of an organisation.
+Project Management is a highly rewarding and varied career, where you’ll plan, lead and deliver successful projects for an organisation.

-Project Managers are skilled in bringing people from different areas of the business together, to work collaboratively in a motivated and integrated team, with clearly defined reporting lines, roles, responsibilities and authorities.
+Project Managers are skilled in bringing people together to work as a team with clearly defined roles and responsibilities.

-Total People is one of the few providers to offer this apprenticeship, which includes a Level 4 Association for Project Management (APM) Project Management Qualification.
-By studying the APM Project Management Qualification as part of this apprenticeship, you will be getting the insight and expertise of the only chartered body for the project management profession.
+We’re one of the few providers to offer this apprenticeship, which includes a Level 4 Association for Project Management (APM) Project Management Qualification.
+By studying the APM part of this apprenticeship, you’ll get the insight and expertise of the only chartered body for the project management profession.

 The apprenticeship covers: